 We offer many options for investing your IRA assets, including stocks, bonds, CDs, ETFs, and mutual funds.
 For many investors, Fidelity’s Freedom® Funds are an easy way to invest for retirement.
 Simply tell us when you expect to retire and we can show you a fund that may be appropriate for that time horizon.3

 Can someone help me with my investing?

 Yes, Fidelity can help in a number of ways, which can give you as much or as little involvement in the management of your portfolio as you want.
-You can choose from one-on-one guidance from a Fidelity representative or use our online tools, such as Portfolio Review.
+You can choose from one-on-one guidance from a Fidelity representative or use our online tools, such as our Planning & Guidance Center.

 We also offer professional money management through Portfolio Advisory Service®.4

 How can I contribute to my Fidelity IRA?